National Television and Radio Company of Uzbekistan: State Television and Radio Broadcasting Company of Uzbekistan (1992-1996)

+The first years of radio and television in independent Uzbekistan were marked by government control, as the company was subsidized by the government, and television was seen as a propaganda tool.
+Over time, it had to face stiff competition from private local television channels, which were sprouting across the country.

 Television and Radio Company of Uzbekistan (1996–2005)

-On May 7, 1996, the State Television and Radio Broadcasting Company of Uzbekistan was renamed the Television and Radio Company of Uzbekistan.
+On 7 May 1996, the State Television and Radio Broadcasting Company of Uzbekistan was renamed the Television and Radio Company of Uzbekistan.
 The television and radio company included administrative and managerial personnel, television (General Directorate of Television Programs, thematic directorates of information programs, international programs, artistic programs, music and entertainment programs, socio-political and educational programs, sports and youth programs, information and entertainment programs TV-2, a group of television operators, sound engineers, artists, announcers, production sector, typewriting bureau, letters and sociology department), radio broadcasting (general directorate of Republican Radio programs, thematic main editorial offices of “Axborot” (“News”), international programs, socio-political programs, economics and agriculture, literary programs, music programs, “Dustlik” (“Friendship”), educational programs, sports programs, “Mash’al”, “Yoshlik”, “Tashkent”, city editorial offices in the Tashkent region, advertising and commercial group, announcer group, directing group, correspondent network and sociology group, Directorate of Broadcasting to Foreign Countries (included thematic main editorial offices: information broadcasting to foreign countries, “Vatandosh”, broadcasting to European countries, “Osiyo”, “Shark”, radio interceptions) Directorate of artistic groups (National Variety Orchestra, Chamber Orchestra, Orchestra of Folk Instruments, Honored Choral Group, Children's Choir "Bulbulcha", Ensemble "Makom", Ensemble of Dutarists, Dance Theater "Tanovar", Conversation Artists)).

 Also, the television and radio company had jurisdiction over enterprises with the rights of a legal entity “Uzbektelefilm Studio”, “Republican Television Center”, “Republican House of Radio Broadcasting and Sound Recording”, “Nukus Radio Television Center”, as well as enterprises providing services to employees of the television and radio company.

 Territorial television and radio companies had the rights of a legal entity, each of them was jointly established by the TRC of Uzbekistan and regional administrations (khokimiyats) of the regions or the Council of Ministers of the Republic of Karakalpakstan, each of them included administrative and managerial personnel (HR Department, Legal Service, Economics Department and the Department of Finance, Accounting and Reporting, the Department of Capital Construction and Technical Department) and the Department of Planning and Production, the Television and Radio Company of the Republic of Karakalpakstan also included the Muhallis Ensemble of Dutarists, the Song and Dance Ensemble, the Orchestra of Folklore Instruments, Khorezm Regional Television and Radio Company - Ensemble "Khorazm" makomi."

 Later, the first program of Uzbek radio was renamed “Oʻzbekiston”, the second to Yoshlar, the third to Toshkent, the fourth to Mahalla, UzTV-1 to Oʻzbekiston, UzTV-2 to Yoshlar, UzTV-3 to Toshkent, UzTV-4 to Sport.
-The changes were triggered by the creation of the Yoshlar TV and radio brand on September 1, 1998.
+The changes were triggered by the creation of the Yoshlar TV and radio brand on 1 September 1998.